Regiment: 2/1st Hampshire Yeomanry (Carabiniers), attached to 15th Battalion, Hampshire Regiment

 George Wedderburn never married.

-George Herbert Wedderburn followed his father into the Lodge (now No 359) when he was initiated on 20 November 1916.
+George Herbert Wedderburn followed his father into the Lodge, when he was initiated on 20 November 1916.
 On that same day, the Lodge also initiated 49-year old Richard Eagle, passed Harold Brazier to the Second Degree and raised Frederick Brown and Stanley Young to the Third Degree.
 (Stanley Young would be killed in a flying accident when serving with the Royal Flying Corps, on 23 December 1917.)

 George’s service in the Army prevented him making any further Masonic progress.